 The Lost Symbol contains elements seen in previous Robert Langdon novels, but in this novel Brown changes this structure in order to tell a narrative that is different than others in the series.
 Brown begins by changing the order in which the familiar components appear.
 The antagonist in the novel, Mal’akh, infiltrates the society in an effort to uncover their deepest secrets and destroy them.
 However, he does so before the novel takes place.
 The novel begins with Mal’akh tricking Langdon in to going to Washington D.C, where he reveals that he has kidnapped one of Langdon’s mentors, Peter Solomon.
 Unlike in previous novels, Langdon quickly learns that he has been manipulated and because of this he is never betrayed in the novel.
-Langdon is forced to help Mal’akh solve the masons’ greatest puzzles, and Brown writes, “Not only had Langdon reunited the pieces of the Masonic Pyramid, he had figured out how to solve the arcane grid of symbols at the base” (Lost Symbol, 387).
+Langdon is forced to help Mal’akh solve the Masons’ greatest puzzles, and Brown writes, “Not only had Langdon reunited the pieces of the Masonic Pyramid, he had figured out how to solve the arcane grid of symbols at the base” (Lost Symbol, 387).
 It is interesting that, for the first time in a Robert Langdon novel, Langdon solves the puzzles while fully aware that he is aiding the antagonist.
 But, the novel truly goes in a new direction in the end, when Mal’akh’s identity and motivation are revealed.
 Mal’akh reveals that he filmed a secret masonic ritual and that, “This video will create chaos” (Lost Symbol, 438).
 However, unlike in Inferno and Origin, releasing the video is not Mal’akh’s true goal.
 The reader also learns that Mal’akh is actually Peter Solomon’s son and, “had waited years for this moment… to take revenge on the man who had abandoned him” (Lost Symbol, 448).
 Yet, once again, this is just a step towards his final objective.
 Mal’akh wants power above all else and believes that by sacrificing himself he will, “establish his rank in the hierarchy of demons.
 Darkness and blood were where the true power lay” (Lost Symbol, 447).
 By using the video to force his father to sacrifice him, Mal’akh will gain the power he desires, have revenge on his father, and destroy the secret society he hates.
 This is unfamiliar to readers, who have yet to experience an antagonist driven by greed and anger.
 Despite this, Mal’akh still contains basic elements of the Judas archetype, because he is a betrayer who is motivated by a form of greed.
 Yet, like in Origin, in the end of the novel, Brown makes it difficult to apply this archetype.
 Mal’akh, while revealing his identity, tells his father, “Your prodigal son has returned” (Lost Symbol, 448).
 This references the story of the prodigal son, who returns home to a loving father despite being absent for years and spending all of his money on carnal pleasures.
 Here, Brown begins turning Mal’akh in to an empathetic character and this transition is completed when Peter tells him, “Wherever you are going, please know this… you were loved” (Lost Symbol, 460).
 While he is still certainly the antagonist, the end of the novel paints Mal’akh as a misguided son, instead of a Judas who betrayed his family.
 Similarly, to Winston, one is forced to question whether or not Mal’akh acted out of malice.